 IFD comes from the best thing in EC - differences.
 It's the celebration of several cultures through food, music and performances.
-All in all, it's a great evening where you get to eat crazy things from all over the world, and all cooked by students.
+All in all, it's a great evening

 TRIEDR

 Triedr is the faculty's magazine.
 Offering literature about LF3 and giving the news on what's going on in our community every month.